Advanced Topics in Atmospheric Dynamics: Cool-Season Precipitation Processes and Prediction

 Course Materials

 Readings and other course materials come primarily from the peer reviewed literature and textbooks that should be freely available from University of Innsbruck IP addresses.
+Assigned readings should be completed before each class.

 Grading